Tickets

 How to view the Veiled Christ best?

-The Veiled Christ in Sansevero Chapel is a jaw-dropping masterpiece that deserves careful observation to fully appreciate its artistry and emotional depth.
+The Veiled Christ is a jaw-dropping masterpiece that deserves careful observation to fully appreciate its artistry and emotional depth.
 Here’s how to make the most of your visit:

 • Explore from every angle